 There are six elements of persuasion that marketers can use to improve audience reception and actions: reciprocity, scarcity, authority, consistency, liking, and consensus.
 By applying one or more of these persuasive elements effectively, your messaging can boost conversions and sales.

-It’s about persuasion, and it all starts with a nudge.
+It’s about content persuasion, and it all starts with a nudge.

 According to Roger Dooley of NeuroscienceMarketing.com, persuasion in a marketing context looks like this: